All Products

 kubectl rollout restart deployment argocd-application-controller -n argocd

-1. Log on to the ACK One console.
-In the left-side navigation pane, choose Fleet > Multi-cluster GitOps.
+1. Log in to the ACK One console.
+In the left navigation pane, choose Fleet > Multi-cluster GitOps.

-2. Click Create Multi-cluster Application > GitOps to enter the Create Multi-cluster Application - GitOps page, click the YAML Create tab, and use the following example to create an application.
+2. Click Create Multi-cluster Application > GitOps.
+On the Create Multi-cluster Application - GitOps page, click Create from YAML and apply the following YAML.

 apiVersion: argoproj.io/v1alpha1